avito-tech/prop-types-definition/README.md

 When using React components, `prop-types` is commonly used to define properties type checking.
 Unfortunally, `prop-type` doesn't provide definition details that can be useful for documentation generation or component's playground.
 This library adds ability to get property type definition in runtime by calling a `getTypeDefinition()` method.

 As anternative, tools like [react-docgen](https://github.com/reactjs/react-docgen) can be used.
-However, such tools usualy based on static code analysis and have many [limitations](https://github.com/reactjs/react-docgen#guidelines-for-default-resolvers-and-handlers).
+However, such tools are usualy based on static code analysis and have many [limitations](https://github.com/reactjs/react-docgen#guidelines-for-default-resolvers-and-handlers).

 ## Install